More choice is always better, right?

-When Ariely presented this to his students at MIT, guess how many chose the the second option?
+When Ariely presented this to his students at MIT, guess how many chose the second option?
 Zero.

-When Ariely removed the second option and gave a second group of students only the first and third option, the number of students who choose the more expensive option went from 84% to 32%.
+When Ariely removed the second option and gave a second group of students only the first and third option, the number of students who chose the more expensive option went from 84% to 32%.

-Pull the Trigger… For More Conversions
+BONUS: Pull the Trigger… For More Conversions

-As ecommerce marketers, we dream of the repeat customer who habitually shops in our stores.
+As e-commerce marketers, we dream of the repeat customer who habitually shops in our stores.
 But too often we fail to think of the triggers we need to implement to create this habit in the first place.